-To further raise motivation in contributing to the medium- to long-term enhancement of performance, the introduction of a Performance-Based Stock Compensation Plan, which closely links to the performance of the Company and delivers the Company's shares in accordance with the level of achievement of performance targets (hereinafter, the "Plan"), has been approved by a resolution at the 16th Ordinary General Meeting of Shareholders held on June 19, 2017.
-The Plan awards points to Directors with executive authority according to factors such as their ranks and the degree of attainment of performance targets (such as consolidated ordinary profit, etc.), and delivers or pays to such Directors at their retirement Company shares in the number that corresponds to the points delivered, and money equivalent to the converted value of such Company shares.
+To further increase motivation for the medium- to long-term continued enhancement of performance, the introduction of a Performance-Based Stock Compensation Plan, which delivers the Company's shares in accordance with the level of achievement of performance targets (hereinafter, the "Plan"), has been approved by a resolution at the 16th Ordinary General Meeting of Shareholders held on June 19, 2017.
+The Plan consists of fixed points, which are awarded according to rank, and performance-based points, which are awarded on a scale ranging from 0% to 200% according to the degree of attainment of performance targets.
+In order to make assessment indicators well-balanced from the aspects of both sales volume and profitability, consolidated ordinary income and consolidated ordinary profit are used as the assessment indicators for the degree of attainment of performance targets.